Cost of a Breast Reduction

 Recovery After a Breast Reduction

-Patients are wrapped in compressive ACE wrap with gauze padding and permitted to remove this in 48 hours and shower.
-After that, either the ACE wrap or a front closure tight sports bra is worn 24/7 for 4-6 weeks.
+Patients are wrapped in a compressive ACE wrap with gauze padding and permitted to remove this in 48 hours to shower.
+After that, either the ACE wrap or a front closure tight sports bra must be worn 24/7 for 4-6 weeks.
 All incisions are closed with dissolvable sutures and skin glue, so there is no need to remove any sutures or staples.
 The breasts typically remain in a higher position for about a month then will start to "settle" into place over the next several months.
-Patients should avoid any overhead reaching for 1-2 weeks after surgery and avoid lifting anything more than 5lbs. or high-end exercise or activities for 4-6 weeks after surgery.
+Patients should avoid any overhead reaching for 1-2 weeks after surgery and avoid lifting anything more than 5lbs. and high-end exercise for 4-6 weeks after surgery.
 Patients can usually drive after 1 week or when they are off prescription pain medications.
-Those with sedentary jobs may consider going back after 2 weeks if they can avoid heavy lifting, and those with jobs involving heavy lifting should plan to take the full 4-6 weeks off.
+Those with sedentary positions may consider going back to work after 2 weeks if they can avoid heavy lifting, and those with jobs involving heavy lifting should plan to take the full 4-6 weeks off.
 Patients may be fitted for a bra 6-8 weeks after surgery.